-Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia south to California, east across the northern two-thirds of the United States and most of Canada.
+Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska to California, east across much of the U.S. and all of Canada to the Atlantic Coast.

-Habitat: Moist areas at low elevations, but not along the coast.
+Habitat: Moist forest edges and openings, and meadows at low elevations, but not along the coast.